A Poem for Tala

 Threads of silk in a sateen sky dimming the gibbous light

-Up and down and down and up again, a silly rhythm in our mind
+Up and own and up again, a silly rhythm in my mind

-baby's breath breathing good tidings who beckon me home-sweet-home
+Baby's breath breathing good tidings who beckon me home, home sweet home

 The surface sparkles ever-silver

-And I shall sing now to to thee
+And I shall sing now to thee and only thee

 Back to blog